 - Celery with all natural PB or almond butter and raisins (an age old favorite!)

-What are some of YOUR favorite, healthy, go-to snacks and meals?
+What are some of YOUR favorite, nutrient dense, go-to snacks and meals?
 Leave a comment below!
-Sharing is caring, people!